 i came across this Ray Chen video recently while searching for supplemental content to share with my students.
 Ray Chen is so down-to-earth, and his recommendations for working on vibrato technique here are spot on!
 Thought I’d pass this along.

-Piano and friends!
+Piano and friends

 I performed some very fun and exciting works a couple of weeks ago as part of the Washington Metropolitan Philharmonic Association’s Summer Chamber music series.
 The concert was titled “Piano & Friends,” and this annual concert always features chamber music works that include piano with varied instrumentation.
 My friend and collaborator John Sutherland Earle (the “piano” in Piano & Friends) leads the show and assembles the chamber ensembles.
 The most recent concert featured Bach’s Musical Offering BWV 1079, a Mozart Wind Quintet, and the Ravel Trio for piano, cello, and violin.
 Chamber music is near and dear to my heart ,and I love having the opportunity to share this wonderful music with others!